 I am a Buddhist monk (bhikkhu).
 I entered monastic life in 1975 in Thailand, but since 1978 I’ve been based in Britain.
 I spent fourteen years training under Ajahn Sumedho, the senior Western disciple of Ajahn Chah, and so I’m part of that lineage of direct practice.
 The lineage has an umbrella website www:forestsangha.org.
 I am based at Cittaviveka Monastery in Chithurst, West Sussex, near Petersfield in southern England (www.cittaviveka.org).
 You can visit the monastery, albeit following restrictions established by the Covid pandemic.

 On account of the Covid pandemic, my future teaching venues are uncertain.
 Currently I am picking up online engagements.
 Things will change.
-Meanwhile an updated way to stay in touch with my teachings is via Dhamma Tracks – please see below.
-It is a weekly (so far) mail out to subscribers that offers a talk, a guided meditation, an article or quoted passage – and notification of upcoming teaching occasions via video-link, i.e. Zoom.
+Meanwhile an updated way to stay in touch with my teachings past, present and future is via Dhamma Tracks – please see below.
+It is a bi-weekly (so far) mail-out to subscribers that offers a talk, a guided meditation, an article or quoted passage – and notification of upcoming teaching occasions via video-link, i.e. Zoom.
 Dhamma Tracks is free (of course) and you can easily unsubscribe from it.